avtarman/Artus-3D-Resources/README.md

 ### Input Units
 * Input Angle: the input angle is an integer value in degrees
 * velocity: the velocity is in a percentage unit 0-100.
 Minimum movement requirement is around 30.
-This value pertains also to the gripping force of the movement.
+This value pertains to the gripping force of the movement.

 ### Getting Feedback
 There are two ways to get feedback data depending on how the class is instantiated.